Temuco: Demographics

-According to the 2002 census by the National Statistics Institute (INE), Temuco had a communal population of 245,347 (117,071 men and 128,276 women).
-Of these, 232,528 (94.8%) lived in urban areas and 12,819 (5.2%) in rural areas.
-The population grew by 24.4% (48,111 persons) between the 1992 and 2002 censuses.
-The INE projected the 2010 population to be 377,495, which makes it the second largest city south of Santiago (behind Concepción), and the fourth largest in the country.
+According to the 2017 census by the National Statistics Institute (INE), Temuco had a communal population of 282,415 (134,289 men and 148,126 women).
+Of these, 263,165 (93.2%) lived in urban areas and 19,250 (6.8%) in rural areas.
+The population grew by 15.11% (37,068 persons) between the 2002 and 2017 censuses.
+The INE projected the 2024 population to be 309,696, The Greater Temuco metropolitan area, including the neighbouring commune of Padre Las Casas, has a population of 410,520 people, which makes it the second largest city south of Santiago (behind Concepción), and the sixth largest in the country.
 One of the distinctive features of Temuco is the strong presence of the Mapuche culture, who make up 23.1% of the population in the Temuco commune, and numerous German immigrant colonies (9.8%).
 Temuco proper has a population of 227,086.

 The locals are called temuquenses.
 The inhabitants have diverse origins.
 Temuco has a high percentage of people of Basque ancestry, as well as Castilian and other Spanish nationalities.
 There is a substantial indigenous component, mainly Mapuche, accounting for 13% of the population of Temuco, which makes it the city of Chile with the largest indigenous presence.

 There is also a large percentage of temuquences directly descended from European immigrants, many of whom arrived during 1883–1901 after the pacification of Araucanía.
 The main European sources are Switzerland, Spain, France, Germany, Italy and the United Kingdom.
 Others, less numerous and from many other parts of Europe such as the Netherlands, Austria, Croatia, Armenia, Greece, Portugal, etc., arrived after that first migration, especially during the World Wars.
 During the Spanish Civil War (1930s), a large percentage of Aragonese, Asturians, Catalans, Galicians, Navarrese and Basques reached a significant number of immigrants from Europe (mainly Spain).

-There are also small communities of Jews, from Russia, Poland, Macedonia, Hungary, as well as Central and Eastern Europe in general), and Arabs, from Lebanon, Syria and Palestine).
+There are also small communities of Jews, from Russia, Poland, Macedonia, Hungary, as well as Central and Eastern Europe in general, and Arabs, from Lebanon, Syria and Palestine.
 This immigration from Europe and, to a lesser extent, Jewish and Arabic areas helps to explain the various clubs, schools, and sections of the city of Temuco.
 There are East Asian colonies of Chinese, Japanese and Koreans in Temuco, dating back to the end of the Korean War in the 1950s when thousands of Korean refugees settled through U.N. relocation programs to Chile.